 - Identify smelters/refiners in our supply chain: Identify direct suppliers that supply products to Intel that may contribute necessary conflict minerals to our products.
-Conduct an annual supply chain survey requesting those direct suppliers to provide a conflict minerals declaration, using the CMRT, designed to identify the conflict minerals contained in the products they supply to Intel, the smelters and refiners that processed those conflict minerals and the country of origin of those conflict minerals.
-We evaluate the completeness and accuracy of the suppliers' survey responses and contact suppliers whose survey response we identified as having contained incomplete or potentially inaccurate information in order to seek additional clarifying information. - Identify the scope of the risk assessment: Our risk assessment is designed to identify risks in our supply chain, including direct suppliers that do not meet our contractual requirements related to conflict minerals, and smelters and refiners that are not conformant to a responsible mineral sourcing validation program or that we have reason to believe may source conflict minerals from the Covered Countries.
-We document mineral country of origin information for the smelters and refiners identified by the supply chain survey, as provided from sources including the supply chain survey, responsible mineral sourcing validation programs, directly from smelters and refiners that Intel contacts, and from publicly available sources such as smelter and refiner websites. - Assess due diligence practices of smelters and refiners: Compare smelters and refiners identified by the supply chain survey against the list of facilities that are conformant to a responsible mineral sourcing validation program such as the RMI's Responsible Minerals Assurance Program (RMAP), the London Bullion Market Association's Responsible Gold Programme and the Responsible Jewellery Council's Chain-of-Custody Certification program.
+Conduct an annual supply chain survey requesting those direct suppliers to provide a conflict minerals declaration, using the CMRT, designed to identify the conflict minerals contained in the products they supply to Intel, the smelters and refiners that processed those conflict minerals, and the country of origin of those conflict minerals.
+We evaluate the completeness and accuracy of the suppliers' survey responses and contact suppliers whose survey response we identified as having contained incomplete or potentially inaccurate information in order to seek additional clarifying information. - Identify the scope of the risk assessment: Our risk assessment is designed to identify risks in our supply chain.
+This includes direct suppliers not meeting our contractual requirements related to conflict minerals as well as smelters and refiners that are not conformant to a responsible mineral sourcing validation program or that we have reason to believe may source conflict minerals from the Covered Countries.
+We document mineral country of origin information for the smelters and refiners

-Carry out spot checks of smelters and refiners: Conduct spot checks of smelter and refiner due diligence practices by attempting to visit those facilities that are not conformant to a responsible mineral sourcing validation program and which allowed our visit.
+- identified by the supply chain survey, as provided from sources including the supply chain survey, responsible mineral sourcing validation programs, direct contact with smelters and refiners, and from publicly available sources such as smelter and refiner websites. - Assess due diligence practices of smelters and refiners: Compare smelters and refiners identified by the supply chain survey against the list of facilities that are conformant to a responsible mineral sourcing validation program such as the RMI's Responsible Minerals Assurance Program (RMAP), or other RMI cross-recognized, independent third party audit programs. - Carry out spot checks of smelters and refiners: Conduct spot checks of smelter and refiner due diligence practices by attempting to visit those facilities that are not conformant to a responsible mineral sourcing validation program and which allowed our visit.
 Our smelter and refiner visits are designed to assess their due diligence practices, request country of origin and chain of custody information for the conflict minerals processed by the facilities and encourage and assist their participation in such a program.